Concurrency Limits and Timeouts

 Interpreting concurrency limits

-How you interpret your concurrency limit depends on how you’re using Sonic.
+How you interpret your concurrency limit depends on how you’re using the Sonic model family.

 Conversational use cases